 But first, I thought I’d try to get some sunrise pictures.
 This is always challenging for me.
 Jetlag helps a bit, but it’s still early.
 Kameyama is a bit up a hill, good for pictures.
 There was low-lying fog and a couple of birds, though for the early morning walk I only brought the 16-50 and 35mm lenses.
 I managed to photograph a dusky thrush and got a picture of couple of fish in the fish farm (the source of the grilled fish, perhaps?)
 Not much of a sunrise though.

 We left at 8:49 and got to Tsumago at 9:17.
 Then we took as long as we wanted to admiring the historical-looking buildings and shrines.
 We even went up to the Tsumago viewpoint (old castle) 5 minutes uphill after leaving town, reaching the top at 10:18.
 There were a couple of rural houses and people doing their thing, e.g. drying their laundry (kids’ judogis?).
-We made it to Nagiso by 10:55 and caught the 11:00 train to Matsumoto (next post!).
+There is a bus from Tsumago to Nagiso but it doesn’t run very often.
+We instead walked, and made it to Nagiso by 10:55 and caught the 11:00 train to Matsumoto (next post!).

 Magome versus Tsumago